sphero-inc/Sphero-iOS-SDK/samples/AchievementSample/README.md

 ### Allowing app users to login to SpheroWorld

-You will need to provide a way for users to login to Sphero World within your applicaiton’s UI in order for them to track achievements.
+You will need to provide a way for users to login to Sphero World within your application’s UI in order for them to track achievements.
 The user should only need to login once to authorize your application, a view controller is provided to make this easy.
 After the first time this view is displayed it will show the list of your game’s achievements along with the users progress.

     -(IBAction)spheroWorldPressed:(id)sender {
 	    //Display the SpheroWorld authorization view, it will display the user's achievements if already logged in